kbeech98/STM32-NUCLEO-H745ZI-Q/README.md

 Next will be setting up the analog capacitive soil moisture sensors, I want to have multiple sensor read using only one ADC, this will be implemented using the DMA to pipe multiple inputs to memory.

+Tried to set up the DMA1 to transfer adc values to memory but ran into issue with implementation.
+No data gets passed through dma.
+Tried using different dma streams, with ADC1 request multiplexed on DMAMUX1 using address 9U.
+Everything found online points to system level driver issues.
+Going to implement the adc individually for each soil sensor.

 <h2>Key learnings</h2>

 - Implement LCD